funct7/mdn_assignment/CSS/01 Intro to CSS/notes.md

 ### CSS
   - CSS is a language for specifying how documents are presented to users
-  - Document: usually a text file structured using a markup language; e.g. HTML, SVG, HTML
+  - Document: usually a text file structured using a markup language; e.g. HTML, SVG, XML
   - CSS Rules
     - Properties: Human-readable identifiers indicating which features are to be changed (e.g. `background-color`)
     - Values: Values for properties tell how the stylistic features are to be applied. (e.g. `yellow`)